 Tyler: Yeah, and I get so busy, but I try to get as many articles up there as I can.
 So, right now, at least we're up-to-date from 2018.
 It's been, its already been six months.

-Alex: Tyler has a funny way of moving, and then of course, so many publications are coming out that you've got to do a download every so often, and then it's just a flood because, every year it seems there's more and more publications.
+Alex: Tyler has a funny way of moving, and then, of course, so many publications are coming out that you've got to do a download every so often, and then it's just a flood because every year it seems there are more and more publications.
 I know two years ago, I had read every single study that was available and I was shocked to find ones that I hadn't read, but now every time I'm searching there's new ones I haven't read, and I know I haven't read all the publications.

 Tyler: Yeah, they come out more and more from different universities, and that's the great thing.
 We're seeing more things out of Europe, more things, of course, out of China and Japan.
 Now we're starting to see more out of the USA, so it is difficult to keep abreast of everything that's going on.
 And so you start to look more into your areas of interest, what you're actually studying, instead of just everything on anything related to hydrogen because now we have so many studies on plants, for example, as well where before.
 Well, I'm still very interested, actually.
 We're working on a publication on plants, but it is a very interesting area, all of them.